mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     of the formula being brewed.

   * HOMEBREW\_DEVELOPER:
-    If set, Homebrew will print warnings that are only relevant to Homebrew developers (active or budding).
+    If set, Tigerbrew will print warnings that are only relevant to Tigerbrew developers (active or budding).

   * HOMEBREW\_EDITOR:
-    If set, Homebrew will use this editor when editing a single formula, or several formulae in the same directory.
+    If set, Tigerbrew will use this editor when editing a single formula, or several formulae in the same directory.

-    *NOTE*: `brew edit` will open all of Homebrew as discontinuous files and directories.
+    *NOTE*: `brew edit` will open all of Tigerbrew as discontinuous files and directories.
 TextMate can handle this correctly in project mode, but many editors will do strange things in this case.